adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #24 Going to wrap up the first class (4-weeks) tomorrow.

 #25 Finished First-Class this morning.
 Moved on to Second-Class.
 It is a 5-week long class.

+#26 Moving right along in the Second-Class on the 1st-week.